csgowiki/csgowiki-docs/docs/plugins/config.md

 // Default: ""
 sm_qqchat_remark ""

+// Set host of the current server. `net_public_adr` will be used if this convar set empty
+// -
+// Default: ""
+sm_qqchat_sv_host ""

 // Accept socket connect from channel.
 Remember to open this port
 // -
 // Default: "50000"